aaronjameshorne/python/projects/assault/README.md

-Python script for loading against webapps.
+Python script for load testing against webapps.
 Project testing only.
 Not to be used for production environments.

 # assault